 - Grilled Pesto Chicken Sandwich from Real Housemoms–give your chicken sandwich an Italian twist!

-Break apart the tuna into a bowl.
-Add lemon juice, mayonnaise to taste, dill and onion.
-Gently mix to combine.
+- Add lemon juice, mayonnaise to taste, dill and onion; and mix to desired consistency.
+Season to taste.

-Serve with your favorite rolls, lettuce, tomatoes or sprouts.
+- Serve with your favorite rolls, and add lettuce, tomatoes, and/or sprouts.

 *To make pickled onions, simply pour white wine or champagne vinegar over diced onions.
-Allow to pickle at least 10 minutes.
-Drain and add to recipe.
+Allow them to pickle for at least 10 minutes.
+Drain and add to the tuna mixture.